 With increased media use of computers and the Internet, many employers are seeking graduates who can write and design materials for the World Wide Web.
 The E.W.
-Scripps School of Journalism provides courses in Web page design and reporting to help students develop the skills necessary for Internet-based journalism careers.
+Scripps School of Journalism provides opportunities and courses to help students develop the skills necessary for Internet-based journalism careers.